-When it comes to BBQ, brisket is king!
-And what barbecue aficionados won’t tell you is you can make an amazing fork-tender oven-baked brisket with a flavorful, crunchy bark using your home oven, no smoker or grill necessary.
+When it comes to BBQ, beef brisket is king!
+What barbecue aficionados won’t tell you is that making an amazing fork-tender oven-baked brisket with a flavorful, crunchy bark is easier than you think.
+No smoker or grill is necessary.

 But at the suggestion of a grill master friend, I learned the secrets of dry brining and slow-roasting meats in my oven.
-And that is how I came up with my oven roasted beef brisket recipe.
+Of course, if you prefer, you can use a smoker.
+Try my smoked beef brisket recipe.

-I love a good brisket sandwich, and one of the places I frequent for barbecue makes a delicious combination by adding coleslaw and onion rings to chopped brisket covered in bbq sauce served on a toasted brioche bun.
+I love a good beef brisket sandwich, and one of the places I frequent for barbecue makes a delicious combination by adding coleslaw and onion rings to chopped brisket.
+It’s covered in BBQ sauce and served on a toasted brioche bun.
+Can you say heaven on a plate?

-Brisket comes in three different cuts.
+Beef brisket is available in three different cuts.
 A full-packer brisket is a whole brisket that includes both the point and flat sections.
-It will weigh anywhere from 8 to 12-plus pounds.
+It weighs 8 to 12 pounds.

 The point cut is the fatty part of the brisket, also known as the deckle or second cut.
-The flat is the leaner cut of the brisket and is also known as the first cut.
+The flat cut is the leaner cut of the brisket, also known as the first cut.

-Whether you use the whole brisket, a flat, or the point, this recipe will still yield a moist, tender, OMG flavorful brisket.
+Whether you use the whole brisket, a flat, or the point, this recipe will still yield a moist, tender, OMG flavorful oven baked brisket.

 *For my oven-roasted beef brisket recipe, either the flat or the point will work.
 Most grocery stores will carry the flat.

-The first step is preparing the dry rub, which will act as brine, adding flavor and helping to keep the brisket moist.
+The first step is preparing the beef brisket rub.
+This will act as a brine, adding flavor and helping to keep it moist.

 *My spices include onion powder, garlic powder, brown sugar, chili powder, sea salt, cracked black pepper, and a few others.
 Feel free to adjust the seasonings to your taste.

-Start by trimming the brisket of any silver skin and if needed removing most of the fat cap from the top of the brisket.
+Start by trimming the brisket of any silver skin, and if needed, removing most of the fat cap from the top of the meat.
 Hard fat does not render!

-- Pat the brisket dry with paper towels and coat the entire brisket with the dry rub, massaging the dry rub into the meat.
-Make sure to coat the sides of the brisket.
+- Pat the meat dry with paper towels and coat it with the brisket rub, massaging the dry rub into the meat, making sure to coat the sides of the brisket.

-- Wrap the dry-rubbed brisket tightly with foil and refrigerate overnight. *A minimum of 3 hours is needed for the dry rub to penetrate the brisket.
+- Wrap the dry-rubbed brisket tightly with foil and refrigerate overnight. *The beef brisket rub must penetrate the beef for at least 3 hours.

-- Take the brisket out of the refrigerator an hour before cooking, allowing the brisket to get close to room temperature before cooking.
+- Take the dry-rubbed brisket out of the refrigerator an hour before cooking, allowing it to come to room temperature.

-- Insert an oven-safe meat thermometer into the thickest part of the brisket.
+- Insert an oven-safe meat thermometer into the thickest part of the beef.
 The fat side should be up during the roasting process.

 - Slow Roast in the oven until the internal temperature reaches 175 degrees F.

-- Remove the brisket from the oven and carefully cut the foil open to expose the brisket, and continue roasting until the internal temperature reaches 195-205 degrees F.
+- Remove the brisket from the oven, and carefully cut the foil open to expose it.
+Continue roasting until the internal temperature reaches 195-205 degrees F.

 Chef Dennis Tip:

 Do not be tempted to raise the temperature for faster cooking time, or your brisket will be very tough.
-Slow oven roasting using a low temperature allows the fats to break down gradually, tenderizing the beef, so it has a stretching juicy quality in the end.
+Slow oven roasting using a low temperature allows the fats to break down gradually, tenderizing the beef while keeping it juicy.

 How do I slice oven-baked brisket?